GarrettJenkinson/informME/README.md

 * BAMDIR: directory where the BAM files are stored

-* INTERDIR: directory where all the intermediate files will be stored
+* INTERDIR: directory where all intermediate files will be stored

 * FINALDIR: directory where the output BED files will be stored

 * MATLICENSE: path to MATLAB license

-Note 2: These environment variables can be overwritten through optional arguments when running any part of informME.
+Note 2: The previous environment variables can be overwritten through optional arguments when running any part of informME.
 If these variables are not defined, then the user must pass the corresponding paths as optional arguments.

 D. RUNNING informME